jarvist/HUGO-PWP/content/post/2016-04-19-mark-tuckerman-talk-free-energy-structure-prediction.md

 across a rough potential energy landscape with the ability to extrapolate free energies is clearly fantastically powerful.

+One bit of black magic that I do not understand, is where the force acting on the collective variables comes from.
+Some kind of potential defined in the collective variables?
+By direct coupling between the atomistic positions and the collective variables?

 However, I felt that everything presented seemed a little clunky.
 Certainly the science was fantastic, but every example seemed to have been set up slightly differently and individually by the researchers.